 The Guardian by Tim Ashley

-Above all, however, he regards the masterpieces of music history as narratives about existential matters.
-The great composers have focussed on intense feelings, great happiness and serious crises in their music, and as a musician Christian Tetzlaff also explores the limits of feelings and musical expression.
-Many works deal with nothing less than life and death.
-Christian Tetzlaff’s goal is to convey that to the audience.
+Above all, however, he interprets the masterpieces of musical history as stories about first-hand experiences.
+The great composers have focused on intense feelings, great happiness and deep crises in their music; as a musician Christian Tetzlaff also explores the limits of feelings and musical expression.
+Many pieces deal with none other than life and death.
+Christian Tetzlaff’s aim is to convey this to his audience.

-He plays a violin made by the German violin maker Peter Greiner and teaches regularly at the Kronberg Academy.
+Christian Tetzlaff plays a violin made by the German violin maker Peter Greiner and teaches regularly at the Kronberg Academy.